Thursday, January 4, 2018

-Citrus Herb chicken with Brocolli
+Citrus Herb Chicken with Broccoli (a re-post)

-I purchased a WILLIAMS SONOMA Cookbook, WEEKNIGHT FRESH and FAST, and it is FILLED with wonderful, mouth-watering recipes.
+I purchased a WILLIAMS SONOMA cookbook, WEEKNIGHT FRESH AND FAST, and it is FILLED with wonderful, mouth-watering recipes.

-As you can see, I served it with a side of Quinoa, a healthy Organic salad and some EZEKIEL bread and the entire meal was devoured by my bunch.
+As you can see, I served it with a side of quinoa, a healthy Organic salad, and some EZEKIEL bread and the entire meal was devoured by my bunch.